AviatrixSystems/Docs/HowTos/privatemode.rst

 #.
 You must create a proxy that will sit behind the Link Service and securely direct traffic to the internet.
 This proxy must be in the same VPC as the Controller where Private Mode is enabled.
 You must launch this proxy virtual machine in AWS/AWS GovCloud.
 To create the AWS/AWS GovCloud proxy do the following:

 	a.
-Launch your preferred HTTPS proxy and make sure it is listening on port 3128.
+Launch your preferred HTTPS proxy; it must be listening on port 3128.
 	b.
 Make sure your proxy security group is open to the the IPs of the Link Service (created in step 3 above).
 This ensures that the Link Service IPs have access to the proxy.
-You can find the IP addresses under Settings > Private Mode > List > Load Balancer List.
+You can find the IP addresses under Settings > Private Mode > List > Link Service List.
 	c.
 Make sure the proxy has access to the internet.

 #.
 After creating this proxy: